SaffronCR/msx-rpg/README.md

-# Dungeon Crawler for MSX2
+# Star Rangers: A Dungeon Crawler for the MSX2

-The objective of this project is to learn some programming for MSX2 computers while having some fun creating a Dungeon Crawler.
+The objective of this project is to learn some programming for MSX2 computers while having some fun creating an old school Dungeon Crawler.
+My primary references are games like The Eye of the Beholder, Shining in the Darkness, and Digital Devil Story: Megami Tensei.

 ![Ingame Screenshot](https://pbs.twimg.com/media/EcrHezDWsAA2i_R?format=png&name=large)